Nic and Lilly are away. It's the first time, I think, that I have been left to my own devices for a whole weekend!

 Don't forget your autofocus!
 Nothing will ruin a good panorama faster for the viewer than for the focal plane to vary through the image.
 Before you begin shooting your panorama, choose your point of focus and, with autofocus turned on, half-depress your shutter button to engage the autofocus.
 Once you are satisfied your focus is correct switch it to manual and begin shooting.

-The presence of a polarising filter darkens the sky in the
+The presence of a polarising filter darkens the sky in the center of the shot considerably, when compared to the same image below, shot without a polarising filter. |

 Mount Your Camera, Take Off Your Filters and Go!!!